-The following table shows the amount of the solvency and, where applicable, the minimum capital requirement as a total and per company included in the Group on 31 December 2019 and 2018.
-Länsförsäkringar Liv is conducted in mutual form, which is why its capital requirement is added to the Group by using the deduction and aggregation method.
+The following table shows the amount of the solvency and, where applicable, the minimum capital requirement as a total and per company included in the Länsförsäkringar AB Group on 31 December 2020 and 2019.
+Länsförsäkringar Liv is conducted in mutual form, which is why its capital requirement is added using the deduction and aggregation method.
 The minimum capital requirement for Länsförsäkringar Liv is reported for information purposes but is not included in the calculation of the floor for the Group's consolidated solvency capital requirement (refer to section E.4.8).
 The minimum capital requirement for Länsförsäkringar Sak comprises the total of the minimum capital requirements for Agria, Länsförsäkringar Gruppliv and the Parent Company Länsförsäkringar Sak.